domenic/amd-wrap/README.md

 Line numbers will line up, although the first column will be shifted by `"define (function (require, exports, module) {".length` characters.

+## Exceptions

+It will not wrap if:
+- the file is already wrapped
+- the file starts with a comment `// amd-wrap:disable`